jaxon-php/jaxon-website/pages/05.examples/02.advanced/05.autoload-disabled/page.en.md

 menu: Third Party Autoloader
 template: jaxon
 cache_enable: false
-description: In this example the autoloading is disabled in the Jaxon library, and a third-party autoloader is used to load the Jaxon classes.
 ---

+In this example the autoloading is disabled in the Jaxon library, and a third-party autoloader is used to load the Jaxon classes.

 The directories registered with Jaxon are also registered with the autoloader.
 The one used here is [Keradus](https://github.com/keradus/Psr4Autoloader).